ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Clients MUST respond with at least the first block that exists in the range, if they have it.

-The following blocks MUST be ordered consecutively, with each `parent_root` matching the `hash_tree_root` of the previous block.
+The following blocks, where they exist, MUST be send in consecutive order without gaps, as selected by `step`.
+In particular, when `step == 1`, each `parent_root` MUST match the `hash_tree_root` of the preceding block.

 Clients MAY limit the number of blocks in the response.